joemoose/psiops/Ideas/world-terms.md

 **Terse/evocative** *(shortest, most stylized)*

-> They called it Brainburn before anyone called it anything official.
+They called it Brainburn before anyone officially named it.
 The Program gave it a designation.
 The designation gave it a budget.
 The budget found it in you.
 What follows is a complete inventory of known capabilities.

 ---